Updated June 2026 — 63 shoes tested over 12,500+ miles

 - Shoe Care & Replacement

-How I Test Running Shoes
+How I Tested and Selected Running Shoes

 | Testing Parameter | Details |